- If you are accepted into PRCC Department of Nursing Education programs, your fingerprints will be submitted to the:

-- If you disclose a conviction and /or plea during the pre-admittance process, we will look at the details surrounding the event to determine how it relates to your clearance to proceed in the program.
+- If you disclose a conviction and /or plea during the pre-admittance process, the details surrounding the event will be examined to determine how it relates to your clearance to proceed in the program.

 - If you fail to disclose a conviction and/or plea during the pre-admittance process, this will be considered falsification of your application and/or Criminal Background Check questionnaire.
 Falsification is grounds for dismissal from the nursing program.

-- You are obligated to fully disclose any convictions, guilty pleas or no contest plea even if you do not think it will show up during a record search.
+- You are obligated to fully disclose any convictions, guilty pleas or no contest plea even if you do not think it will appear during a record search.